- Departments & Offices

 The Commissioner of the Revenue, Robert S. Wertz, Jr. is responsible for the assessment of all personal property with taxable status in Loudoun County.
 Virginia state law requires Commissioners of the Revenue to use a recognized pricing guide to assess vehicles for personal property tax.
 Loudoun County, as well as all Virginia localities, uses the January 1, Eastern Edition of J.D.
 Power’s N.A.D.A.
 (National Automobile Dealers Association) Official Used Car Guide and the January 1, National Edition N.A.D.A.
 Official Older Car Guide for routine valuation purposes.
 These guides contain six values.
 Loudoun uses the "Clean Loan" value, taking into consideration four-wheel drive, special engine, and/or tandem/single axle configurations.
 Vehicles listed in the January 1, National Edition N.A.D.A.
 Classic, Collectible, Exotic and Muscle Car Appraisal Guide and Directory are valued using the low retail value, the lowest of three values listed in the guide.

-For tax year 2022, the Commissioner of the Revenue recommended the Loudoun County Board of Supervisors agree to his use of an assessment ratio to reduce the taxable basis of vehicles which have skyrocketed over the last year.
-The values of 65 percent of the used vehicles in the county went up over the last year.
+For tax year 2023, the Commissioner of the Revenue recommended the Loudoun County Board of Supervisors agree to his use of an assessment ratio to reduce the taxable basis of vehicles that continue to be elevated due to the lingering supply chain issues and ongoing limitations on the availability of new and used vehicles for sale.
+The value of most vehicles remains significantly elevated when compared to pre-pandemic levels.
 While vehicles normally depreciate, market forces have resulted in substantial increases in values which typically translate into increased car tax bills.
-The change in values varied from 1 to 158 percent depending on the model.
-The total assessed value of vehicles went up by approximately 23 percent.
-While many taxpayers will see their tax bills go down as usual, others may rise.
-By applying the 80 percent ratio, most taxpayers will be spared the full impact of these increases.
+While many taxpayers will see their tax bills go down, others may rise.
+By applying the 95 percent ratio, most taxpayers will be spared the full impact of these increases.

 Regulations permit local assessing officials to apply a ratio to assessment values if the governing body concurs.
-The authority to assess at only a percentage of value hasn’t been exercised in the county before.
-However, given the unprecedented rise in used car values, Commissioner Wertz felt taxpayers should be spared the burden of an automatic increase in their tax bills because of abnormal outside market forces.
+The authority to assess only a percentage of value has been used once in the county during tax year 2022.
+However, given the continued elevated values for used cars, Commissioner Wertz felt taxpayers should be spared the burden of an automatic increase in their tax bills because of abnormal outside market forces.

 Vehicles Not Listed in the Pricing Guide